The 6 Biggest Breeds of Dogs

 Although they’re quite muscular, Cane Corsos are generally less bulky than other Mastiffs.
 According to breed standards from the Fédération Cynologique Internationale, males should be about 24–28" at the withers, and females 23–26".
 They’re a bit tight skinned compared to many other Mastiff breeds, although they often have a bit of a dewlap at the neck.

 Unlike many Mastiffs and other large dog breeds, Cane Corsos need strong leadership, consistent training, and socialization as early as possible when they’re puppies.
 They’re not a breed that’s recommended for novice dog owners, but when socialized and trained correctly, they only react protectively if a real threat is present.
 They can be loyal, loving pets, but they’re not the easiest dog breed to work with.
-Corsos are pretty aggressive chewers, so you need to make sure you have some durable dog toys to withstand their power jaws.
+Corsos are pretty aggressive chewers, so you need to make sure you have some durable dog toys to withstand their powerful jaws.

 5. Great Pyrenees